-- Mohs surgery is an alternative to wide local excision in select cases.2 - > Thin layers of cancerous skin are excised and viewed microscopically until a tissue layer is negative for the tumor. - > Allows for increased precision, though the success rate declines with higher stage disease. - May be preferable for a small superficial lesion on the proximal shaft to avoid total penectomy for an otherwise fairly low-risk lesion.
+- Mohs surgery is an alternative to wide local excision in select cases.2 - ▶ Thin layers of cancerous skin are excised and viewed microscopically until a tissue layer is negative for the tumor. - ▶ Mohs surgery allows for increased precision, although the success rate declines with higher stage disease. - This may be preferable for a small superficial lesion on the proximal shaft to avoid total penectomy for an otherwise fairly low-risk lesion.